 These hand applique tools and supplies are the ones I use just about every time I'm working on a hand applique project.

-If you find the fabric fraying as you're hand appliqueing, you can use a toothpick and a fabric glue stick to smooth the edges.
+If you find the fabric fraying as you're hand appliqueing, you can use a toothpick and fabric glue to stiffen up and smooth the edges making it easier to turn the fabric.

 Machine Applique Tools and Supplies